Staff Graduate Advisors

 Head Graduate Advisor

-Prof. Ron Fearing.
-However, for most forms that need a signature from the “Head Graduate Advisor,” the Staff Graduate Advisor (Michael Sun or Jean Nguyen) should be the one to sign.
-In general, the Head Graduate Advisor may not be familiar with each individual student case and the Staff Graduate Advisor can verify the information.
+John Wawrzynek (for CS) and Ali Javey (for EE).
+However, for most forms that need a signature from a head graduate advisor, the staff graduate advisors may also sign.
+In general, the head graduate advisor may not be familiar with each individual student case and the staff graduate advisors can verify the information.

 Faculty Advisors